StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 I hold that this proposition is self-evident.
 Our entire justice system, for example, is based upon the assumption that this is true.

 While this proposition does not need to be true 100% of the time for this argument to work, I personally believe that it is actually true 100% of the time.
 In my opinion, people know what is right and wrong in their hearts, even if all the world tells them otherwise -- so no person who ran a concentration camp in Germany, for example, could use the "but they told me it was right" excuse to defend their behavior.
-(Even though their whole higher governmental system told them it was right, they still knew it was wrong).
+(Even though their whole higher governmental system told them slaughtering innocent people was right, they still knew it was wrong).

 ### Proposition 5: It is possible to discern individual circumstances

-While I don't believe that it is possible to perfectly discern individual circumstances, I believe that it may be done in all circumstances to the point of no longer having moral weight.
+As with proposition 4, while this proposition does not need to be true 100% of the time for this argument to work, I personally believe that it is actually true 100% of the time --  while I don't believe that it is possible to perfectly discern individual circumstances, I believe that it may be done in all circumstances to the point of no longer having moral weight.
 In other words, you do not need the exact decimal value of your bank account balance to know whether or not you are capable of helping out a friend in need.
 Similarly, you do not need to have kept track of exactly how much time you've spent with your family in the last week to know that going in to work on Saturday morning (no matter how urgent your boss makes it sound) is wrong.

-As with proposition 4, while this proposition does not need to be true 100% of the time for this argument to work, I personally believe that it is actually true 100% of the time (100% of the time, that is, to the point where individul circumstances no longer carry moral weight).

 ### Proposition 6: It is possible to do right